Filter by defendant:

 The trial began on 6 December 2016.
 The Prosecution and the Defence have completed the presentation of their evidence.
 The Legal Representatives of Victims also called witnesses to appear before the Chamber.
 On 12 December 2019, the presiding judge declared the closure of the submission of evidence in the case.
 The closing briefs were filed on 24 February 2020.
 The closing statements took place from 10 to 12 March 2020.
 On 4 February 2021, Trial Chamber IX found Dominic Ongwen guilty for a total of 61 crimes comprising crimes against humanity and war crimes, committed in Northern Uganda between 1 July 2002 and 31 December 2005.
 On 6 May 2021, Trial Chamber IX sentenced Dominic Ongwen to 25 years of imprisonment.

-Furthermore, a phase dedicated to the reparations to victims is ongoing.
-On 6 May 2021, the Chamber issued an order for submissions on reparations.
+A phase dedicated to the reparations to victims is ongoing.
+On 28 February 2024, Trial Chamber IX delivered its Order on Reparations to victims.